 The District may require any user to provide and operate, at the user's own expense, monitoring facilities to allow inspection, sampling, and flow measurement of the sewer or and/or internal drainage systems.
 The District may also require any user to construct and maintain an open-channel sampling monitoring point or sampling manhole at a location approved by the District so that a representative sample of the user's wastewater discharge may be collected.
 The District may require significant industrial users to install open channel flow monitoring equipment to measure total or process flows.
 The monitoring location and equipment shall be located so as to be readily accessible to District personnel and shall be constructed in compliance with District specifications.
-The monitoring point to be constructed, or an existing monitoring point to be modified, in the public right-of-way in certain cases when an on-site location would be impractical, as long as it will not be obstructed by landscaping, parked vehicles or other impediments to access.
+The monitoring point will normally be located on the user's premises, but the District may allow the monitoring point to be constructed, or an existing monitoring point to be modified, in the public right-of-way in certain cases when an on-site location would be impractical, as long as it will not be obstructed by landscaping, parked vehicles or other impediments to access.
 In all cases, the sampling location and flow monitoring equipment shall be designed, installed and maintained to provide a safe and secure area for District personnel to conduct sampling and monitoring activities.
 Sampling and flow monitoring equipment must be approved by the Industrial Pretreatment Program prior to installation.